Sports and Leisure Complex

 MS Gulf Coast Buddy Sports, Inc. desires to offer a variety of year-round, on-going recreational sports and other leisure activities to youths and adults with intellectual and developmental disabilities at a centralized location.
 These opportunities will be available Monday through Friday during daytime and evening hours and on weekends.
 Opportunities will be open to all individuals with intellectual and developmental disabilities that register with the program and are able to attend.
 All services and activities will be offered free of charge or for as small of a fee as possible.
 Other non-profit organizations providing activities for individuals with special needs will also be allowed to schedule use of the facility when available.

 A special amenity will be a drop-in program.
 The drop-in program will allow non-frequent users to have a place for their family member to go during a time of unexpected need.
 The drop-in program will also be a huge advantage to families that have special needs members that are visiting here on the MS Gulf Coast.
 It is well-noted that many families do not go on vacations or visit areas that do not have accommodations and/or activities for their family members with special needs.
-Coastal Mississippi, tourism, and casinos will be able to recommend this facility as an amenity to families with special needs members that are visiting along the MS Coast.
+This facility will be an added coastal amenity for families with special needs members that are visiting along the Mississippi Gulf Coast.

 Additional facility use: